inseven/bookmarks/README.md

    git push origin macOS_0.1.2
    ```

-8. On the [GitHub Tags page](https://github.com/jbmorley/bookmarks/tags), select the ... to the right of the tag, and select 'Create release' option.
+8. On the [GitHub Tags page](https://github.com/jbmorley/bookmarks/tags), select '...' to the right of the tag, and choose the 'Create release' option.

-9. Update the title accordingly (e.g., 'Version 0.1.2'), copy-and-paste the release notes from step 3., and attach the compressed binary.
+9. Update the title accordingly (e.g., 'Version 0.1.2'), copy and paste the release notes from step 3., and attach the compressed binary.

 10. Update the download link in the README and raise a Pull Request for the change.

+11. 🎉

 ## Licensing